AntonisRsmn/Ryvex/README.md

 /help - Get a list of all the commands.

-/support - Zepp™ Support Server.
+/support - Ryvex™ Support Server.

-/website - Zepp Website.
+/website - Ryvex Website.

-/donate - Support Zepp by donating.
+/donate - Support Ryvex by donating.

 /userinfo - Get info about a member.